krisleech/wisper-activerecord/README.md

-# Wisper::ActiveRecord [WIP]
+# Wisper::ActiveRecord

 [![Build Status](https://travis-ci.org/krisleech/wisper-activerecord.png?branch=master)](https://travis-ci.org/krisleech/wisper-activerecord)

-Transparently publish model lifecycle to subscribers.
+Transparently publish model lifecycle events to subscribers.

+Using Wisper events is a better alternative to ActiveRecord callbacks and Observers.

+Listeners are subscribed to models at runtime.

 ## Installation